 Lehigh University welcomes applications from transfer students who are currently enrolled at other two- or four-year colleges or universities.
-The number of transfer students that we seek to enroll varies from 30-40 new students, which makes the application for available spaces very competitive.
 Lehigh exclusively uses the Common Application for Transfer Students, and prospective transfer students are strongly encouraged to visit the Application Requirements page to learn more about our deadlines for both admission and financial aid.

 Transferring of Prior Courses

 Lehigh provides a credit evaluation only after extending an offer of admission.
 Registration & Academic Services, in consultation with the faculty of Lehigh University, will make the final determination on which college credits will transfer to the institution.